Types of race discrimination - Race discrimination

 • their race

-• the race of someone they know or have a connection with – this is called 'discrimination by association'
+• the race of someone they have a connection with – this is called 'discrimination by association'

 • their 'perceived' race, which means thinking someone is a certain race when they are not – this is called 'discrimination by perception'